“What's the deal with this soup?”

 You come home and your wife is watching TV.
 You see that there's a pot of cold soup on the stove, but you don't know whether it's good to eat or whether it needs to be thrown out.
-You ask:
+You ask this to find out.

 What's the deal with this soup?